FloskelSalomon/quapos/README.md

 - install mamba and the devbio napari environment (add link to Roberts notebook and the yml file)

 ### Electron Microscopy
-- added by Suse later
+- install ImageJ
+- install MATLAB

 ## 5. Data access + using the code
 - all microscopy images were uploaded to the following repository